How to Mix Hi-hats (A Step-by-Step Guide)

 A good sample should complement the other elements of the track and fit the overall vibe and style.

-A dull and lifeless one can make a track sound flat and uninteresting, while an overly bright and harsh sample can be grating to the ears.
+A dull and lifeless sample can make a track sound flat and uninteresting, while an overly bright and harsh sample can be grating to the ears.

 So, it's essential to spend some time finding the right hi-hat sample that fits your track.